Deformable image registration with deep network priors: a study on longitudinal PET images: Conclusion

 \section{Conclusion}

-In this paper, we proposed an alternative method to perform image registration using a neural network without the typical learning stage on a database.
-We formalize the registration problem by following the conventional approaches relying on image-based similarities and regularization terms, but explicitly considering the dataset and architecture bias.
-Indeed, our work is motivated by recent work on DIP, implying that neural networks create an inductive bias which is sufficient to solve certain image processing tasks.
+In this paper, we propose an alternative method to perform image registration using a neural network without the typical learning stage on a database.
+We formalize the registration problem by following the conventional approaches relying on image-based similarities and regularization terms, but also explicitly consider the dataset and architecture bias.
+Indeed, our study was motivated by recent work on DIP, implying that neural networks create an inductive bias when learning from a database, but also an intrinsic structural bias induced by the architecture \cite{Heckel2020}.
+These biases are shown sufficient to solve certain image processing tasks.
 Our proposition also resonates with \cite{Dittmer2020}, who suggested that deep convolutional neural networks process low-frequency information first, to later focus on the finer deformations, both desirable properties for a registration algorithm.
 We integrate the LapIRN network from \cite{Mok2020}, who developed an effective pyramidal architecture, tested in the DL-based set-up.
 Here, we further demonstrate that beyond any prior coming from the dataset learning step, the architecture design has an important effect on the registration results, acting as an implicit regularizer.
-Our study also shows the impact of certain of the architecture components, particularly the residual blocks, and we justify this behavior by making a link with findings from \cite{Rousseau2020}.
+Our study also shows the impact of some of the architecture components, particularly the residual blocks, and we justify this behavior by making a link with findings from \cite{Rousseau2020}.
 Moreover, we found that for our application, a pyramidal architecture capturing the whole image with a limited amount of parameters to optimize, as conventional registration methods, provides precise registration results.

-The architectural prior seems to be a better option than learning from data in cases where there are no positional consistency, which is the case with metastatic breast lesions, which arbitrarily vary in position, size and number.
+The architectural prior seems to be a better option than learning from data in cases where there are no positional consistency, which is the case with metastatic breast cancer lesions, which arbitrarily vary in position, size and number.
 Indeed, finding a set of network parameters allowing precise registration for a whole dataset is a challenging task.
+Our approach enables to correctly register active organs such as the brain and the bladder, which could be used to automatically propagate annotations masking regions irrelevant for patient response evaluation.
+Although the Dice scores are relatively low for the lesions, we obtain good detection values and improve the disappearance rate.